1901–02 Oregon Agricultural Aggies men's basketball team: Formal organization

 While the 1901-02 team was OAC's first school-sanctioned men's club, the sport was played competitively on campus with an admission fee charged during previous academic years.
 A game between students took place in the school's armory on January 26, 1901 following a baseball game between commissioned and non-commissioned military officers.
 Played before a substantial audience, the exhibition basketball game was won by a team calling itself the "White Roses" by a score of 4 to 0.

 Collegiate football had come to Corvallis, Oregon in the fall of 1893, when the Oregon Agricultural College Aggies fielded their first squad.
 It was not until 1901-02, when track coach W.O.
 "Dad" Trine formally established the school's first men's basketball squad.

-Trine would serve as the team's coach until he was replaced in 1908 by E.D.
-Angell.

 The OAC basketball team was independent during the 1901-02 academic year, scheduling its games on an ad hoc basis rather than as part of a formal sports conference.